antistatique/drupal-bamboo-twig/README.md

 ## Bamboo Twig versions

-Bamboo Twig is available for Drupal 8 and Drupal 9!
+Bamboo Twig is available for Drupal 8, Drupal 9 & Drupal 10!

+- If you are running Drupal `10.x`, use Bamboo Twig `>=5.1`.
 - If you are running Drupal `9.x`, use Bamboo Twig `5.x`.
 - If you are running Drupal `8.8.x`, use Bamboo Twig `5.0`.
 - If you are running Drupal `8.7.x`, use Bamboo Twig `4.x`.